tinybirdco/log-analytics-starter-kit/README.md

 All examples of capturing logs use the [Tinybird's Events API](https://www.tinybird.co/docs/guides/high-frequency-ingestion.html), sending logs as JSON via a standard HTTP POST request.
 Because this is simply JSON over HTTP, you can use this approach to integrate any framework, language or application to send data to [Tinybird](https://www.tinybird.co/).

+Each logger exposes 3 methods `info`, `warn` and `error` that can be used to capture log messages with different log levels.
+Each one in turn calls the `log` method, which captures additional information about the incoming request.

+Note that each logger expects an Environment Variable `TINYBIRD_TOKEN` to authenticate the request to Tinybird.
+You can copy this token from your Tinybird account by logging into the Tinybird UI.

 #### TypeScript & Next.js

 In [logger.ts](./logger-examples/typescript-nextjs/logger.ts) you'll find a simple reference implementation for a log capture class in TypeScript.
 This is built with [Next.js](https://nextjs.org/) in mind, but could be adapted to any other framework.

-The logger exposes 3 methods `info`, `warn` and `error` that can be used to capture log messages with different log levels.
-Each one in turn calls the `log` method, which captures additional information about the incoming request.

-Finally, the log message, level and request info is sent to [Tinybird's Events API](https://www.tinybird.co/docs/guides/high-frequency-ingestion.html) as JSON via a standard HTTP POST request.

-Note that this logger expects an Environment Variable `TINYBIRD_TOKEN` to authenticate the request to Tinybird.
-You can copy this token from your Tinybird account by logging into the Tinybird UI.

 ##### Vercel Functions